 The Graduate Management Admission Test, or GMAT, is required by most business schools in North America for admission to MBA programs.
 Increasingly, the GMAT test is being required by schools in Europe and Asia as well.
 Most GMAT test takers start preparing 3-6 months before the actual test date.

-The GMAT is a 3.5-hour computer-adaptive test that tests you on basic verbal, math and analytical abilities.
-Plan for about four hours for the entire process.
-The GMAT test currently consists of four sections, in this order:
+The GMAT is a 3-hour computer-adaptive test (three hours and seven minutes, to be precise) that tests you on basic verbal, math and analytical abilities.
+Plan for about 3.5 hours for the entire process.
+The GMAT test currently consists of four sections, of which you may choose the order.

 Analytical Writing - one essay question, 30 minutes